GeoSensorWebLab/gsw-chef/asw-etl/README.md

 * `default["etl"]["log_dir"]`

 For using the file-based storage for the ETL, I recommend 10 GB for storage at least; more for a larger number of stations.
 If using the PostgreSQL backend for the ETL instead, a mounted volume may not be necessary as only log data will be output by the ETL tool.

-## `frost` recipe

-Install FROST SensorThings API server using Docker.
-This instance can then be used locally with the GSW Data Transloader instead of pushing to a public STA instance.

 ## `unpause` recipe